How to Start Tea Business in Pakistan

 Analyzing the tea market in Pakistan

-Develop a strong brand identity that resonates with your target audience.
-Your marketing strategy should include both traditional and digital channels.
-Utilize social media platforms, create engaging content, and participate in tea expos and fairs to promote your brand.
+Action Point: Create a strong brand identity that resonates with the market you are after.
+Utilize both traditional marketing and the new digital channels in your marketing program.
+Use social media to advance your tea business, provide fascinating content, and participate in tea expos and fairs to put your brand through.

 Building Customer Relationships